alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ### (Optional) Verify code version

-In order to confirm which version of the data safe haven you are currently using, you can run the following commands.
+If you have cloned/forked the code from our GitHub repository, you can confirm which version of the data safe haven you are currently using by running the following commands:

 ![Powershell: a few seconds](https://img.shields.io/static/v1?style=for-the-badge&logo=powershell&label=local&color=blue&message=a%20few%20seconds)